I know why baby Charlie gives me rage.

 I feel an oncoming release.

 Every morning I begin the day by drawing a few cards from the “dream deck” my mother gave me.

-The cards are akin to tarot in that they are meant to connect the user to a sort of universal purpose, a form of spiritual guidance that use to awaken each day.
+The cards are akin to tarot in that they are meant to connect the user to a sort of universal purpose, a form of spiritual guidance that can be used to awaken each day.

-Today I dealt myself “release”.
-Dealt from the Earth house of Wisdom, a red and copper-coloured card drawn in cubic abstraction, displaying what seems to be a figure emerging from a fire place tells me with little uncertainty:
+Today I dealt myself “release” from the Earth house of Wisdom, a red and copper-coloured card drawn in cubic abstraction, displaying what seems to be a figure emerging from a fire place telling me with little uncertainty: